5 Archaeological Discoveries That Confirmed the Bible in 2025

 • Jezebel was a Phoenician priestess of Baal

-• Worship of these gods was a constant temptation for Israel
+• The worship of these gods was a constant temptation for Israel

 But who were Baal and Asherah?
 What did the Canaanites believe about them?
-Why was this religion so attractive?
+Why was that religion so attractive?

 The Library of Ugarit Answers

-• The Baal cycle — narratives about Baal's life, death, and resurrection
+• The Baal Cycle — narratives about the life, death, and resurrection of Baal

 • Rituals and liturgies practiced in Canaanite temples